 The Employee Retention Credit (ERC) is a valuable tax credit provided by the U.S. government to offer financial assistance to businesses that were negatively impacted by the pandemic.
-Many companies in the transportation industry were able to take advantage of this credit due to the negative impact that certain government orders had on their business.
 Through February 2023, it has been estimated that over \$50 billion in ERC funds have been paid to hundreds of thousands of businesses.
 With applications tied only to the submission of timely amended payroll tax returns, ERC funds will continue to be applied for and paid through April 2025.